How to Create Abstract Photos by Using the Hipstamatic App

 Patterns

-Patterns are deliberately created by, for example, the decorations of clothing or the tiles in a swimming pool.
+Patterns are deliberately created by, for example, clothing decorations or tiles in a swimming pool.
 And sometimes they arise accidentally because things have been put together.

 Light